Morecambe Promenade railway station: History

-Postwar
+Post-war

-Nationalisation of the UK railway network in 1948 saw British Railways take over control of the station and heralded an era of significant changes.
+Nationalisation of Grat Britain's railway network in 1948 saw British Railways take over control of the station and heralded an era of significant changes.
 The first of these came in February 1951, when the EMU sets were withdrawn and scrapped, after more than 40 years of service.
-Steam push-pull sets replaced them, but in 1953 electric working was reinstated, still at 6600 V AC and using the same infrastructure, but this time at a 50 Hz frequency.
+Steam push-pull sets replaced them but electric working was reinstated in 1953, still at 6600 V AC and using the same infrastructure, but this time at a 50 Hz frequency.
 Three EMU sets built in 1914 and formerly used on the Willesden Junction to Earls Court route in London were brought in to run the service, and a fourth was added in 1957.

 Another notable change occurred in September 1958, when the former LNWR terminus at Euston Road was closed to regular passenger traffic at the end of the summer timetable.
 The local services from Lancaster and Carnforth via Bare Lane henceforth followed the same route as the Irish Boat trains into Promenade, leaving Euston Road to be served only during the peak summer season between June and September until 1962.
 Summer traffic was by this time slowly declining (due to the rise in private car ownership and increasing availability of foreign package holidays), but there were still sufficient numbers visiting Morecambe in 1959 to require more than 20 scheduled and excursion trains to and from Euston Road and a similar number from Promenade.